dmbee/seglearn/doc/user_guide.rst

 Regression datasets can similarly have a single target variable for each sequence (eg estimation of a song's sales on itunes).

-Some classification and regression datasets will have a target that varies continuously within the sequence.
-In some cases, the goal may be to predict a future value (time series forecasting) which is equivalent.
-Currently, I have only used this package on datasets where the target variable is fixed for each sequence.
-It should be relatively straightforward to extend the work to datasets with continuously varying target.
+Some classification and regression datasets will have a target that is itself a time series - as it varies continuously within the sequence.
+In these cases, both the time series variables and target variable need to be segmented.
+A decision needs to be made about where the target variable y should be sampled from for each instance in the segmented data set.
+Perhaps the target should be taken to be the middle value from the segment, the average over the segment, or maybe the value at the end of the segment.
+Maybe the target should be a sequence itself.

+This package supports time series data sets with or without contextual information, and supports a target variable that is either fixed for each time series in the data set, or is itself a time series.

+A final class of time series problems is forecasting.
+In which case, the goal may be to predict a future value or values of the target at some time remote to the segment.
+Currently this package does not support this applicaiton, but it would be relatively simple to do so by creating a new segmenter class using the existing classes as a template.

 Why this Package